zymeworks/avro-viewer/README.md

 ```

 Avro Viewer must be served by a web server to allow javascript service workers to load their source.
-For development, use Node's `http-server`:
+For development, use Node's `static-server`:

 ```
 npm run serve